Acrostic: English

 His folly — pride — and passion — for he died.

+An even more complicated acrostic was his sonnet "An Enigma" (1848) containing the hidden name of Sarah Anna Lewis (first letter of the first line, second letter of the second line, etc.).

-Rolfe Humphries received a lifelong ban from contributing to Poetry Magazine after he penned and attempted to publish "a poem containing a concealed scurrilous phrase aimed at a well-known person", namely Nicholas Murray Butler.
+In 1939, Rolfe Humphries received a lifelong ban from contributing to Poetry magazine after he penned and attempted to publish "a poem containing a concealed scurrilous phrase aimed at a well-known person", namely Nicholas Murray Butler.
 The poem, entitled "An ode for a Phi Beta Kappa affair", was in unrhymed iambic pentameter, contained one classical reference per line, and ran as follows: